Skip to content

 ...:

-Queries below can be placed in repository methods.
+All queries below can be placed in custom repository methods.

 In [2]: person.name